Requirement for labeling goods imported into the EAC

 Shipping must always be preceded by a label approval process.
 Typically, the importer sends a sample of it to the seller, and the seller then attaches the label to the product and boxes before shipping.

-There are a number of typical errors that, in the opinion of customs authorities, are critical, we list them below.
+There are a number of typical errors that, according to the customs authorities, are critical, click to see them.

 The seller used someone else's boxes with already printed information.
 For example, there are times when a manufacturer has some unused packages from an old batch, and a Russian buyer ordered goods of a different article or model, and these packages are suitable for him.
 This can subsequently lead to serious problems in customs clearance.

 The manufacturer is not indicated on the boxes.
 So, for example, on the boxes the manufacturer of the goods and the country of origin must be indicated.
 But often, in order to save money, importers negotiate with the seller that the labels are made "for sale" of the goods.
 That is, they indicate themselves as the manufacturer.
 Thus, on the one hand, the labels will not need to be re-glued on the cargo when it is sold in Russia, and on the other hand, this is a very convenient way to avoid unnecessary costs.
 Often, the importer does not specifically indicate this information so that the end buyer of this product does not contact the manufacturer directly, bypassing the importer-intermediary firm.
 Nevertheless, the lack of this information is a direct violation of the law, which leads to the initiation of an administrative case.

 Incorrect temperature conditions and expiration dates.
 The storage and transportation temperature must be indicated on the food product label.
 However, there are times when the temperature range indicated on the label is very different from reality.
 So, for example, the goods are stored at temperatures from 5 to 20 degrees.
 But it happens in winter, outside minus 8 degrees, and the cargo is not in a refrigerated container.
 In this case, the phytosanitary surveillance service may prohibit the import of the product into the country.